-- The instrument of the Randomised Clinical Trials and the assessment of trial protocols by Research Ethics Committees guarantee up to a certain extent that medical research involving human beings is conducted in a sound, careful and responsible way - up to a certain extent. - Assessment will always remain necessary.
+- The instrument of the Randomised Controlled Trial and the assessment of trial protocols by Research Ethics Committees guarantee up to a certain extent that medical research involving human beings is conducted in a sound, careful and responsible way - Assessment will always remain necessary.
 As long as it makes sense to ask the question 'This is our practice, but is it a good practice?' there will be reason for ethical debate... - As the following example makes clear: